Gian Nazario

-Gian Nazario is a Filipino coach who currently serves as an assistant coach for the De La Salle Green Archers.
+Gian Nazario is a Filipino professional basketball coach who currently serves as an assistant coach for the De La Salle Green Archers of the University Athletic Association of the Philippines (UAAP).

 Career

 Nazario is the head coach the De La Salle Green Archers for two seasons, with Jermaine Byrd as active consultant.
 After Byrd left, he was demoted to assistant coach.

 Nazario also worked for Terrafirma Dyip as an assistant coach since 2021.